Select Department

 There’s literally endless audio software available, so why would you choose a free, open-source application for recording a professional podcast?
 Well, there are a number of reasons!

 First and foremost, it’s free!
 If you’ve just made the decision to start a new podcast, chances are that you’ve dropped a generous amount of money on some new gear.
 So if you’re like most, you probably don’t want to then have to spend an extra few hundred dollars on software.
-It’s also incredibly powerful considering, with a streamlined workflow for recording.
+It’s also incredibly powerful considering and offers a streamlined workflow for recording.

-Although it often gets criticized for its outdated GUI, Audacity is primarily focused on audio editing.
-So once you get passed the looks and learn where things are, you’ll be recording professional podcasts in no time.
+Although it often gets criticised for its outdated graphical user interface (GUI), Audacity is primarily focused on audio editing.
+So once you get past the looks and learn where things are, you’ll be recording professional podcasts in no time.
 Without the distractions of loads of other features that will only leave you feeling overwhelmed.
-When you’re recording a podcast, you really only need the ability to be able to record, cut, move clips, and apply basic effects.
+When you’re recording a podcast, you really only need the ability to be able to record, cut, layer multiple tracks, move an audio clip or clips, and apply basic effects.
 Audacity does this all just fine, so it’s perfect for beginners.

 Podcaster